Skip to main content

 Group of Facilitators for Cyprus

-A coup d'état in Cyprus on 15 July 1974 by Greek Cypriot and Greek elements favouring union with Greece was followed by military intervention by Turkey, whose troops established control over the northern part of the island.
-The UN Security Council called for a ceasefire and laid the basis for negotiations between Greece, Turkey and the United Kingdom.
-A de facto ceasefire came into effect on 16 August 1974.
+A coup d’état in Cyprus in 1974 by Greek Cypriot and Greek elements was followed by military intervention by Turkey.
+To justify the intervention, Turkey invoked the 1960 Treaty of Guarantee, but its actions went well beyond the provisions of the Treaty and became a military occupation which is still prevailing today.
+The UN Security Council called for a ceasefire and the withdrawal of foreign military personnel.
+A ceasefire came into effect on 16 August 1974.

 Composition